 The summit is one of the wettest places on Earth, with an average of 450 inches (11,430 mm) of rain annually.

 Every surface is covered in lush vegetation and waterfalls stream down its sides.

 Finally, we returned to the eastern side of the island flying over farmland with cows that looked like teeny toys and the beautiful double waterfall of Wailua Falls, which we made sure we returned to by car later for a closer look.

 Is a Doors Off Helicopter Tour on Kauai Worth It?

-At over $300 per person our helicopter trip was by far our most expensive activity in Hawaii, but it was also the most memorable thing we did on Kauai and one of our favourite ever travel experiences.
+At over $300 per person, our Kauai helicopter tour was by far our most expensive activity in Hawaii, but it was also the most memorable and one of our favourite ever travel experiences.

 Are we glad we got over our fear and did the doors off helicopter tour?
 Absolutely!

 The doors off experience wasn’t as scary or cold as we feared and it made for a more adventurous, immersive, and photo-friendly experience.
 60 minutes flew by and we could happily have stayed up longer.

 I highly recommend saving up for a helicopter trip on Kauai.
 Hawaii is a long way from anywhere so while you’re here you might as well make the most of it.

 If you really can’t afford it, there are plenty of other things to do in Kauai, most of which cost nothing.